KCheck25/StudyTool/README.md

  - group by subject/different sets of cards
  - be able to flip cards
  - save/load system
+ - interface for user to enter flash cards

 ## Notes
  - writing to file